9 interesting facts you should know about the construction of Liberty National

-JERSEY CITY, N.J. -- Given the proximity to New York City and the past land use on the site where Liberty National Golf Club was constructed, the site of this week's Presidents Cup is a fairly unique setting to host a big-time golf event.
+JERSEY CITY, N.J. -- Given the proximity to New York City and the past land use on the site where Liberty National Golf Club was constructed, the site of the Northern Trust—and past Presidents Cup venue—is quite a setting to host a big-time golf event.

 This is a golf club built unlike most others, as these nine facts can attest.